hasnahamidan/connectyourpulse/README.md

 # ConnectYourPulse

-A web app that connects Spotify and plays relaxing music when fatigue is detected.
+This project connects Spotify with your heart rate (HRV) to auto-play relaxing music when fatigue is detected.